danceWEB Scholarship

 The programme does not include travel, per diem, visa and insurance expenses!
 These expenses need to be covered by the participants themselves!

-If selected for the danceWEB Programme, the participants still need to find a financial contribution (EUR 2.500,-) to their total programme expenses from national/regional funding institutions in their home country/country of residence in order to secure their participations.
+If selected for the danceWEB programme, the participants still need to find a financial contribution (EUR 2.500,-) to their total programme expenses from national/regional funding institutions in their home country/country of residence in order to secure their participations.

 danceWEB Scholarship Mentors